 - adequate measures (including testing and inspections) are implemented in relation to all FRAS rated equipment to ensure that FRAS properties are maintained over time and in all operational situations; and

-- where applicable, FRAS rated materials are adequately eartherd to ensure that a staic build up cannot occur.
+- where applicable, FRAS rated materials are adequately earthed to ensure that a static build up cannot occur.